ETCLabs/sACN/docs/pages/using_dmx_merger.md

 The merger only outputs a per-address priority of 0 if there is no winner for that slot.

 Also keep in mind that if less than 512 per-address priorities are inputted, then the remaining slots will be treated as if they had a per-address priority of 0.
+Likewise, if less than 512 levels are inputted, the remaining slots will be treated as if they had a level of 0, but they may still have non-zero priorities.

 The way to input this data for a source is to pass it in directly, using one of the update functions.
 The application can use these functions to update the levels, universe priority, and/or per-address priorities (PAP) individually.
-Keep in mind that both a level and a priority (universe or PAP) must be inputted for a slot before the source can be factored into the merge for that slot.
+The source won't be factored into the merge output until one of the update priority functions are called.
+If the update levels function hasn't been called at this point, and the source still wins a slot, then the merger will output a level of 0.

 <!-- CODE_BLOCK_START -->
 ```c